South Carolina

 No Photo ID is required to vote absentee by mail.
 However, if a voter returns an absentee ballot in person, a Photo ID is required.

-- …another county and you moved more than 30 days before the election, you must register to vote in their new county 30 days before the next election, or else they will not be permitted to vote.
+If a voter moves to a different county more than 30 days prior to an election, they must register to vote in their new county 30 days before the next election, or else they will not be permitted to vote.

-You have two options for voting a failsafe ballot.
-You can (1) vote at the polling place in your previous precinct using a limited, failsafe ballot including only federal, statewide, and countywide office OR (2) go to the voter registration office in the county in which you currently reside, update your address, and vote a full ballot there.
+- Go to the voter registration office in the new county in which you reside, update your address, and vote a full ballot there.

 Voting Military